Oppose So-Called “Right to Repair” Legislation (H.R. 1566/S. 1379)

 ISSUE

-Advocates for “right to repair” legislation claim that independent automotive repair shops do not have access to the parts or data necessary to repair vehicles.
-However, this concern was rectified years ago, and today the information independent shops need to repair vehicles is readily available from every truck and auto manufacturer.
-The latest iteration of “right to repair” legislation (H.R.
-906) has little to do with repairing a vehicle.
-Instead, the bill compels truck and auto manufacturers to provide any “aftermarket parts manufacturer” the information necessary “to produce or offer compatible aftermarket parts,” i.e., parts not made by the truck or auto manufacturer.
-This legislation would also give any third-party access to sensitive truck buyer data from vehicles, which raises privacy, vehicle security, and automotive safety concerns.
-This bill regulates only vehicles and does not apply to other equipment or consumer products such as farm equipment or mobile phones.
+Advocates for “right to repair” legislation (H.R.
+1566/S. 1379) claim that independent automotive repair shops do not have access to the tools or data necessary to repair vehicles.
+However, today the information independent shops need to repair vehicles is readily available from every auto and truck manufacturer.
+This legislation has little to do with repairing a vehicle; instead, the bills would allow vehicle owners to give all technical and compatibility information, software, and technology to any third party they designate “without restriction or limitation.”
+These bills regulate vehicles only and do not apply to other products, such as farm equipment or mobile phones.
 Members of Congress should oppose H.R.
-906.
+1566/S. 1379, which is overbroad, unnecessary and raises serious privacy and security concerns.

 BACKGROUND